Arriving in the UK

 To make sure that you can pass through the UK border as quickly as possible remember the following:

 - Always keep your passport and travel documents in your hand luggage

 - Remove your passport from any cover or sleeve and have it open at the ID page

 - Take off any hat, sunglasses or headphones you are wearing

 - Have either a hard copy or the confirmation email on your phone to prove that you’ve completed the passenger locator form (you must complete this form before you arrive in the UK)

-- Have evidence that you have received a negative Covid-19 test in the three days prior to your arrival.
+- Where necessary, have evidence that you have received a negative Covid-19 test in the three days prior to your arrival.
 You can show your test results on a physical, printed document, or via email or text message.

 Using the eGates